 Share the menu.
 As you help your child choose from the menu, make sure to explain the process.
 Say what you're looking for and why.
 Your child will use these skills when dining out with others.
 Keep a watchful eye while older kids choose foods and portions on their own.

-Remind your child that the same tips apply to eating in the school cafeteria or a friend's house.
-If your child becomes upset or sad because he or she can't eat something truly unhealthy on the menu, explain that all healthy people have to watch what they eat — including you — so kids with diabetes certainly aren't alone.
+Remind your child that the same tips apply to eating in the school cafeteria or at a friend's house.
+If your child is upset because an unhealthy option is off limits, explain that everyone should watch what they eat — including you — so kids with diabetes certainly aren't alone.

 What to Bring

-When you go out to eat, you should bring your child's testing supplies, snacks, and medications.
-You might also bring a quick-reference guide to food content and portions in your wallet or purse.
+When you go out to eat, bring your child's testing supplies, snacks, and medicines.
+You might also keep a quick-reference guide to food content and portions in your wallet or purse, or refer to a nutrition app or website on your smartphone.
 If your child uses things like artificial sweeteners or fat-free spreads, bring them along, too.

 Kids with diabetes can learn how to eat healthy — and they can do it anywhere.
-By helping your child through the process and setting an example of healthy eating in moderation, you'll teach skills that will last.
+By helping your child and setting a good example with your own eating habits, you'll teach skills that will last.

 Reviewed by: Steven Dowshen, MD